Programero/java-getting-started/Java Collections Framework/ArrayList/Readme.md

 **Why ListIterator?**

-The Iterator provides very limited capabilities as we can iterate only in the forward direction and we can’t update or insert an element to the list while iterating.
+The Iterator provides very limited capabilities as we can iterate only in the forward direction and we can’t update or insert an element to the list while iterating, we can only remove an element from the list using iterator object while iterating.
 To overcome these problems, we can use **ListIterator**.

 The **listIterator()** method returns an object of type **ListIterator** which can then be used to iterate the ArrayList.